undaumbra/chesspose/README.md

 ## Current Limitations:
 - Using a game with unmoved pieces will leave parts of the plaintext unmodified
 - Transposition order is not configurable (left to right, top to bottom)
-- Adds arbitrary space characters when plaintext is < 64 characters
+- Adds space characters for padding when plaintext is not % 64
-- Limited plaintext size of <= 64 characters
 - Chesspose board is not interactive
 - Implemented in JavaScript
 - Uses a single game / PGN
 - Only allows legal moves